S0mbre/crossword/README.md

 ### Requirements
 You must have the following applications / packages installed in your system:

-* Python 3.6+ (the app was written and tested with Python 3.7.4 and 3.8.0)
+* Python 3.7+ (the app was written and tested with Python 3.7.4 and 3.8.0)
 * Python packages:
 	- PyQt5>=5.14
 	- PyQtWebEngine>=5.14
+	- QScintilla>=2.11
 	- requests
 	- numpy
 	- pandas
 	- altair
 * Git (should be pre-installed on most modern Linux and Mac systems, alternatively install from the [git website](https://git-scm.com/downloads))

-Git is not actually required if you opt for the pip installation variant as described below.
+The latter two (packages and Git) are not actually required if you opt for the PyPi (pip) installation variant as described below.

 ### Installation options
+Choose one of the two installation options.

-*1. Clone repo*
+*1. Clone repo* - copy entire source code with version control history

   To get the latest (non-stable) version, run:
   ```bash